 Search engines like Google aspire to offer the best possible experience and relevant search results to their users.
 If Google doesn’t provide this kind of information, they’ll fail in doing their responsibilities.
-This is why Google rewards websites that are up to date and well-organized by giving websites higher rankings on SERPs or search engine result pages.
+This is why Google rewards websites that are up-to-date and well-organized by giving websites higher rankings on SERPs or search engine result pages.

 It only happens when the websites are easy to navigate on every device, have good content, and include comprehensive posts or pages.
 The better website content you have, the better the pages rank on Google for the target key terms.
 Strong pages also do better once your site is optimized.

-When your page ranks better, they’ll get more visibility, which drives more traffic to your website.
+When your page ranks better, it’ll get more visibility, which drives more traffic to your website.
 However, websites with good content and keywords won’t be successful if they have slow website speed and difficult navigation.
 Therefore, focus not just on the visual elements of your website design, but also on other crucial elements like loading time.

 Ways To Make Your Website Design And SEO Work Together

-Whatever improvement you’re doing on your website, it’s always important to keep both website design and SEO in mind.
+Whatever improvement you’re making on your website, it’s always important to keep both website design and SEO in mind.
 If you want your website to be well-designed and optimized at the same time, below are some of the tips to consider:

 - Use Image Overlays

 An effective and best way to include SEO text without compromising your website design is through the use of overlay images.
 Once viewed, the image appears as intended, but when users roll over the image, it reveals the key SEO content.
-This can be a good idea for including important product descriptions or content since search engines usually ignore the image and would focus on the overlaid text.
+This can be a good idea for including important product descriptions or content since search engines usually ignore the image and focus on the overlaid text.

 - Keep Small Images Only

-Big images may have an impact on your website speed, which can be the key to boost your website’s SEO performance.
+Big images may have an impact on your website speed, which can be the key to boosting your website’s SEO performance.
 So, optimize your images and make sure to use only the small ones to keep your website’s loading time at an optimum speed.

-In terms of icons, it’s best to consider using SVGs as they have small file sizes compared to JPGs and PNGs, with the extra bonus of looking crisp on devices with retina screens.
+In terms of icons, it’s best to consider using SVGs as they have small file sizes compared to JPGs and PNGs, with the bonus of looking crisp on devices with retina screens.

 - Try To Incorporate Animation

-An interactive element like animation offers users an engaging experience, which may help increase the conversion rates and dwell times.
+An interactive element like animation offers users an engaging experience, which may help increase conversion rates and dwell times.
 They also have a good impact on ranking.